Shallum Pires

-Shallum Pires (born 24 August 1992) is an Indian footballer who currently plays for Churchill Brothers in the I-League and Goa Professional League.
+Shallum Pires (born 24 August 1992) is an Indian footballer who currently plays for Churchill Brothers in the I-League and the Goa Professional League.

 Career

 Dempo

 Pires made his debut for Dempo in the I-League on 16 April 2011 against Pailan Arrows at the Fatorda Stadium.
 He scored the first goal of the match in the 5th minute to give Dempo the lead in a match they would go on to win 5–2.
 He then did not make his second appearance for the club for over a year till 15 December 2012 against Pune F.C. in which Dempo lost 5–1 and Pires came on as a substitute.

+He appeared in 2024 Bhausaheb Bandodkar Memorial Cup in Goa, scored the only goal for Dempo in their opening match against A-League Men club Brisbane Roar on 24 August, in their 5–1 defeat.